Why 90 Percent of New Boats Choose Outboard Engines

 Quick Answer: Outboard engines offer easier maintenance, more usable cockpit space, better fuel efficiency, and superior shallow-water capability.
 Inboard engines provide a lower center of gravity, quieter operation, and longer service life.
 Most recreational boaters benefit from outboard advantages, while dedicated offshore fishermen and performance enthusiasts may prefer inboards.

-The Modern Outboard Revolution
+The Outboard Revolution Is Real

 Mercury’s V12 Verado 600HP, Yamaha’s XTO 450HP, and Seven Marine’s 627HP represent the pinnacle of outboard engineering, delivering power levels that seemed impossible just a decade ago.
 These engines enable outboard-powered center consoles and walkarounds to compete directly with traditional sportfish boats for offshore performance.